Trade-offs and Guarantees of Adversarial Representation Learning for Information Obfuscation: Main Results

-As we briefly mentioned in Sec.~\ref{sec:minimax}, when the protected sensitive attribute $A$ and the target variable $Y$ are perfectly correlated, it is impossible to simultaneously achieve the goal of privacy-preserving and utility-maximizing.
-But what is the exact trade-off between utility and privacy when they are correlated?
-In this section we shall provide an information-theoretic bound to quantitatively characterize the inherent trade-off between privacy and utility, due to the discrepancy between the conditional distributions of the target variable given the sensitive attribute.
-Our result is algorithm-independent, hence it applies to a general setting where there is a need to preserve both utility and privacy.
+In this section we shall provide an information-theoretic bound to quantitatively characterize the inherent trade-off between these accuracy maximization and attribute obfuscation, due to the discrepancy between the conditional distributions of the target variable given the sensitive attribute.
+Our result is algorithm-independent, hence it applies to a general setting where there is a need to preserve both terms.
 To the best of our knowledge, this is the first information-theoretic result to precisely quantify such trade-off.
-Due to space limit, we defer all the proofs to appendix.
+Due to space limit, we defer all the proofs to the appendix.

-Before we proceed, we first define several information-theoretic concepts that will be used in our analysis.
-For two distributions $\dist$ and $\dist'$, the Jensen-Shannon (JS) divergence $\jsd(\dist, \dist')$ is: